reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

   * non-sealed
 * Permitted subclasses must be in the same Java module

-More details about sealed classes can be found on [oracle page.](https://docs.oracle.com/en/java/javase/17/language/sealed-classes-and-interfaces.html)
+More details about sealed classes can be found in the [docs](https://docs.oracle.com/en/java/javase/17/language/sealed-classes-and-interfaces.html).